Multi-Year Guaranteed Annuity (MYGA)

 MYGA Rates

 Current MYGA rates change daily and vary slightly from carrier to carrier.
-In early-September 2022, the best rate for a MYGA with a 10-year surrender period was 4.50%, and the best rate for a MYGA with a seven-year surrender period was 4.60%.
-The best rates were 4.40% and 3.9% for MYGAs with five-year and three-year surrender periods, respectively.
+In August 2024, the best rate for a MYGA with a 10-year surrender period was 6.60%, while the rate for a MYGA with a two-year surrender period was 5.55%.

-MYGA rates are usually higher than CD rates, and they also compound each year.
+MYGA rates are usually higher than CD rates, and they are tax deferred which further improves their return.
 A contract with more limiting withdrawal provisions may have higher rates.

 Withdrawal Provisions

 Many annuity providers offer penalty-free withdrawal provisions that allow you to withdraw some of the money from an annuity before the surrender period ends without having to pay fees.
-Some contracts, for example, allow you to withdraw up to 10 percent starting in the first year.
+Some contracts, for example, allow you to withdraw up to 10% starting in the first year.

 Withdrawal provisions for MYGAs depend upon the terms of each contract.
 But you can generally take out a specified portion of funds during the term without any penalties.
 Details are spelled out in the annuity contract.